Home | Site Map | Postwar Lionel | Modern Lionel | Soviet Trains | Contact Us |

 Photo of the other side.

-Photo of the barrels and an "aerial" view of the car.
+Photo of the inspection slip and another view of the roof.

 6464-150 Missouri Pacific